Nerve Root Irritation

 Finding The Underlying Cause

 Nerve root irritation can be quickly resolved with skillful musculoskeletal physiotherapy treatment to the nerve root and structures around it that are the cause of the problem.
 This is done by hands on manual therapy techniques to decrease irritation of the nerve and quickly restore its movement and reduce your symptoms.
-We successfully treat this condition on a daily basis, including the diagnosis's causing it (such as disc bulge, ligament strains, joint strains etc.).
+We successfully treat nerve root irritation condition on a daily basis, including the diagnosis’s causing it (such as disc bulge, ligament strains, joint strains etc.).

 How Does The Nerve Root Irritation Condition Present?

-Nerve irritation is not to be confused with full ‘pinching’ of the nerve; this is further along the worst end of the scale.
+Nerve root irritation is not to be confused with full ‘pinching’ of the nerve; this is further along the worst end of the scale.
 It is known as ‘nerve root compression’ with a loss of conduction of impulses resulting in complete loss of muscle function in an arm or leg and complete loss of feeling [in the specific areas the nerve innovates in an arm or leg].
 This is a rare condition, and is important to seek immediate medical care if this occurs.

 The Common Cause of This Condition